 The FTM procedure allows a STA to determine its distance range, relative range and its direction to or from another STA.
 In order for a STA to obtain its location, the STA may perform this procedure with multiple STAs whose locations are known.

-An FTM session is an instance of an FTM(#1022) procedure between an initiating STA and a responding STA along with the associated scheduling and operational parameters of that instance (see 9.4.2.167 (Fine Timing Measurement Parameters element)).
+An FTM session is an instance of an FTM(#1022) procedure between an initiating STA and a responding STA along with the associated scheduling and operational parameters instance (see 9.4.2.167 (Fine Timing Measurement Parameters element) and 9.4.2.279 (Ranging Parameters element)).
 An FTM session is composed of a negotiation, measurement exchange and termination.
 A STA might have multiple concurrent FTM sessions.
 Concurrent FTM sessions might occur with responding STAs that are members of different BSSs and possibly different ESSs, or possibly outside of a BSS, each session using its own scheduling, channel and operational parameters.

 A responding STA (RSTA) might be required to establish overlapping FTM sessions with a large number of initiating STAs (e.g., an AP providing measurements to STAs at a mall or a store).
 On the other hand, an initiating STA (ISTA) might have multiple ongoing FTM sessions on the same or different channels with different responding STAs, while being associated with an AP for the exchange of data or signaling.